nuzillard/KnapsackSearch/README.md

 Input files to addnmrsdb.py are .sdf files with 2D coordinates (z atom coordinates are 0) with possible information about configuration of stereocenters.

+Output files from addnmrsdb.py are .sdf files with an added NMRSHIFTDB2_ASSIGNMENT tag and value lines, one per carbon atom, formatted like `8, 105.34 \`, stating that carbon 8 (indexing starts at 1) has an nmrshiftdb2-predicted chemical shift value of 105.34 ppm.

 ### fakeACD.py

 `python fakeACD.py nmrsdb_quercetin2D.sdf`

-creates `fake_acd_nmrsdb_quercetin2D.sdf`, a copy of `nmrsdb_quercetin2D.sdf` with original chemical shifts values from nmrshiftdb2 and reformatted under the CNMR_SHIFTS tag.
+creates `fake_acd_nmrsdb_quercetin2D.sdf`, a copy of `nmrsdb_quercetin2D.sdf` with original chemical shifts values from nmrshiftdb2 formatted in the style of `addnmrsdb.py` and reformatted under the CNMR_SHIFTS tag.

 File `fake_acd_nmrsdb_quercetin2D.sdf` can be imported to an ACD DB to produce database file `fake_acd_nmrsdb_quercetin2D.NMRUDB`.